FinYang/flap/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic workflow to flap:

 ``` r
 ## The following pacakges are required to run this example